 Insurance & Payment

-If you have health insurance, please ensure that our Patient Account Services has received your identification numbers.
+If you have health insurance, please ensure that our Patient Account Services Department has received your identification numbers.
 If your insurance requires pre-certification or authorization, please make sure you have met those requirements.
+If you have questions or need assistance, please contact our Prior Authorization Department at 218-347-1353.
 The facility will submit and process insurance claims.
 Your insurance is a contract between you and your insurance, and you have final responsibility for payment of the facility bill.
 Credit balance accounts are to be resolved within 30 days of the account entering a credit status.
 The facility will make a refund to the appropriate party.

 Perham Health is committed to provide emergency and medically necessary care to all patients.
 Patients receiving services and who meet eligibility criteria, can apply for financial assistance.